VermeirJellen/FinancialEngineering/Reverse Convertible/readme.md

 - We keep 1.00 percent of the notional as profit.
 This corresponds to 110.00USD.
 - In total, We have 866.58 USD left to pay the periodic coupons.
 We place this money in the bankaccount.

 We will use the money on the bankaccount to pay out the coupons.
-We take the interest rates into account to account to determine the amount for the 5 future periodic payments that were promised to the investor.
+We take the interest rates into account to determine the amount for the 5 future periodic payments that were promised to the investor.
 In more detail:

 - 199.3696USD of the 866.58USD on the bankaccount at issue date will be used to pay out 199.3795USD on Mar.
 14th 2015
 - 199.2898USD of the 866.58USD on the bankaccount at issue date will be used to pay out 199.3795USD on Jun.
 14th 2015